dmorse/pscfpp/README.md

     and 17 2D plane groups

-  - Inhomogeneous density constraint (a "mask") for SCFT of systems in a confined geometry (e.g., thin films)
+  - Inhomogeneous density constraint (a "mask") for SCFT of systems in a confined geometry.

   - External fields

-  - Tools for treating thin polymer films (implemented using a mask to represent confinement and external fields to represent selective interactions with surfaces).
+  - Tools for thin polymer films (using a mask to represent confinement and external fields for selective surface interactions)

 Features for PS-FTS (pscf_pc and pscf_pg):

-  - Brownian dynamics (BD) and Monte Carlo (MC) sampling
+  - Brownian dynamics (BD) and Monte Carlo (MC) sampling algorithms

   - BD algorithms: Leimkuhler-Matthews and predictor-corrector BD step algorithms

-  - MC move algorithms: real-space and "smart"/force-bias MC moves
+  - MC algorithms: real-space and "smart"/force-bias MC moves

-  - Efficient algorithms for adjusting the pressure field so as to find a partial saddle-point (i.e., to impose incompressibility)
+  - Efficient new algorithms for adjusting the pressure field so as to find partial saddle-point states (i.e., to impose incompressibility)

-  - Tools for calculation of free energy differences by thermodynamic integration, including the Einstein-crystal integration method
+  - Tools for calculation of free energy differences by thermodynamic integration, including the Einstein-crystal method

-  - Parameter "ramps" in which one or more parameters change continuously during a simulation, which can be used for continuous thermodynamic integration
+  - Parameter "ramps" in which one or more parameters change continuously during a simulation

   - "Analyzer" classes to compute and analyze quantities of physical interest, including the structure factor, order parameters used to